hilbix/tino/rants/gpg.md

 > Never ever.
 Do not do that.
 You have been warned.
 If you ignore that, you will in future hit the end of the road, badly.
 >
 > Please do not ask me how to do it properly.
 As I do not know yet for sure.
 It is a well known secret.
 > Not well known.
 It is well known that it is a secret.
 A very well hidden secret.
+Hidden in plain sight.
+> (Hiding things in plain sight is the high art of hiding things.
+So please do not tell me that was by accident.)

 But this